Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Alexa/T1_Pro_Cube/Aqara T1 Pro cube Setup to Echo Show.md

 ## Amazon Alexa

-1. Now you need to install <a href="https://play.google.com/store/apps/details?id=com.amazon.dee.app&hl=en" target="_blank" title="Amazon Alexa App">Amazon Alexa App</a> with an Amazon Account on your device rather it be Echo Show 10 or a mobile
+1. Now you need to install <a href="https://play.google.com/store/apps/details?id=com.amazon.dee.app&hl=en" target="_blank" title="Amazon Alexa App">Amazon Alexa App</a> with an Amazon Account on your device rather it be Echo Show 10 or an Android Mobile